astropenguin/ndradex/README.md

 $ pip install ndradex
 ```

-Please make sure that all requirements are met before installation.
+Please make sure that all requirements are met before the installation.

 ## Usages